 So what areas should you consider when setting social media guidelines for your staff?

-- Are there any significant DON’TS – Better ti be clear what we don’t do on social media – swearing might seem an obvious one here
+Better to be clear what we don’t do on social media – swearing might seem an obvious one here